Help - Preparing & submitting applications - Radiation Assurance

 Supporting documents can be in draft format as long as the references to ionising radiation exposures will not be changed before the subsequent submission to the REC and ARSAC (where required).

-Some HRA-registered reviewers are sole traders or registered as limited companies; they do not review for a Trust/Health Board or private company.
-If you are submitting through the HRA-managed route and do not want the HRA to assign a study to an independent reviewer please also specify this in your covering email.
+Some HRA-registered reviewers are classed as ‘independent reviewers’.
+These are reviewers that are registered as sole traders or limited companies; they do not review for a Trust/Health Board or private company.
+If you’re submitting through the HRA-managed route and do not want the HRA to assign a study to an independent reviewer, you should specify this in your covering email.

 Back to the top